How to deal with bad tenants

-We’ve all heard horror stories about landlords who have been cursed with terrible tenants.
+We’ve all heard horror stories about landlords who have been cursed with bad tenants.
 They fail to pay the rent, turn a previously immaculate house into a squalid dump and trash the place before leaving.

-Unfortunately, bad tenants come in all shapes and sizes and are a risk every property investor needs to consider before purchasing real estate.
+Unfortunately, difficult tenants come in all shapes and sizes and are a risk every property investor needs to consider before purchasing real estate.
 While they are not always as bad as the nightmare tenants mentioned above, they can still cause you a lot of hassle and heartache.

 Common problems caused by bad tenants